 CBD oil has the opposite effect to marijuana, and improves sleep patterns to help restore REM sleep.
 Cannabidiol is currently under investigation as a potential aid for REM sleep behaviour disorder and excessive daytime sleepiness.
 It has already been found to improve rapid eye movement sleep disorder in people with Parkinson’s disease.

-I didn’t know any of this when I first started taking cannabidiol and was stunned by how deeply I slept, and how much more refreshed I felt as a result.
-It was only when reviewing the literature that I realised I was spending more time in REM sleep.
-Within five minutes of taking a super-strength capsule my eyes feel heavy and I’m ready to nod off.
+When I first started taking cannabidiol to assess its effects, I was stunned by how deeply I slept, and how much more refreshed I felt as a result of spending more time in REM sleep.
+Within five to ten minutes of taking a super-strength capsule my eyes feel heavy and I’m ready to nod off, although it can take 20 minutes or longer to work depending on the form in which you take it.
+A spray or oral drops, which you hold in your mouth are absorbed more rapidly, across the mouth lining, than a capsule, for example.

 Cannabidiol works by enhancing the effects of brain chemicals such as serotonin and anandamide.
 It does not activate the receptors (CB1 and CB2) that make marijuana psychoactive and addictive, and is therefore non-addictive and does not produce a high.